Manage Trust

 Spotfire Analyst Authors

-If you are an analysis author, there may be occasions when you want to run a script or data function that has not been approved and trusted by a script author.
+If you are an analysis author, there can be occasions when you want to run a script or data function that has not been approved and trusted by a script author.
 For example, you might receive a local file from a colleague for testing purposes.

 If you open an analysis with untrusted scripts, you have the option to review and trust the scripts or data functions yourself, using the Manage trust dialog.
 If you need to edit the scripts before trusting them, go to File > Document properties > Scripts or Data > Data function properties where you can see an overview of all scripts and data functions, respectively.